bendmorris/swc_databases/README.md

-sqlite.py is an example Python script to execute a query on a SQLite database, loop over the results using a for loop, and print them to the screen.
+sqlite.py is an example Python script to execute a query on a SQLite database, loop over the results using a for loop, and print them to the screen. sqlite2.py uses the matplotlib package to plot data from the database.

 TASKS lists the tasks that we'll be completing during this course.
 We'll build